GamePlayer-8/awesome-stars/README.md

 ## JavaScript

+- [dpecos/mastodon-comments](https://github.com/dpecos/mastodon-comments) - Webcomponent that embeds a Mastodon's toot conversation in a HTML page
 - [umlet/umlet](https://github.com/umlet/umlet) - Free UML Tool for Fast UML Diagrams
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
 It is based on the core principles of Processin
 - [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.